thakkilm/CIS641-HW2--THAKKILAPATI-/README.md

 - I like playing Badminton
 - I love driving cars and going to long trips
-- I like watching Cartoons
+- I like watching Cartoon Network

 ### Technical Background